rob-derosa/CustomVisionHack/guide/backend_guide.md

    1. On the left side, choose Projects and check the box next to MyCommonLibrary
    1. Click the "OK" button
    <br/><img src="resources/vs_add_reference_common.png" width="75%" />
+1. Right-click on the MyCommonLibrary project and select Rebuild
 1. Right-click on your Functions app project and select Add > New Class... and name it "CosmosDataService.cs"
 1. Replace the empty class with the code from [this gist](https://gist.github.com/rob-derosa/d38e6a7c1bdba90b101a3e9ad7b6dfb6)
 1. Add the missing using statements